MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 ### Notifications

-- **Issue:** </br>Some Teams users are not receiving notifications of chat mentions, meetings or calls.
+- **Issue:** </br>Some Teams users aren't receiving notifications of chat mentions, meetings or calls.
-Details: In some cases this is due to bugs that the product group are working to fix.
+Details: In some cases, this is due to bugs that the product group is working to fix.
-Check to make sure that you have notifications turned on in in Windows system notifications.
+Check to make sure that you have notifications turned on in Windows system notifications.
 In the upper-right corner of the Teams desktop app, select the ellipsis (...) > Settings & Notifications > Open Windows notification settings.
 Find Microsoft Teams (work preview) in the apps list and set your preference.

-In the future, when notification are turned off, you'll see a banner indicating this.
+In the future, when notifications are turned off, you'll see a banner indicating this.